Inamullah93/Ai-youtube-content-generator/README.md

-# ai-youtube-automation
+# automated-ai-youtube-content-generator

 This project automates the creation of YouTube knowledge videos using AI.
-It takes a topic or concept as input, generates a clear avatar-based script, converts it into a short video with AI voice narration, and uploads it to a YouTube channel automatically using n8n workflows.
+It takes a topic or concept as input, generates a clear avatar-based script, converts it into a video with AI voice narration, and uploads it to a YouTube channel automatically using n8n workflows.

 ## **How This automation works**